 Despite record visitor numbers and revenue, it has been a rocky few months for the Hawaii Tourism Authority.

-of the agency released in February criticized the HTA for "lax
+A state audit of the agency released in February criticized the HTA for "lax

 oversight, deficient internal controls and, ultimately, less accountability," including failure to follow a directive to reduce administrative costs and improper expense reimbursements.